jfree/orsonpdf/README.md

     http://www.object-refinery.com/pdf/

-Version 1.0 was release on 31 July 2013 and the most recent version (1.6) was released on 31 March 2014.
+Version 1.0 was release on 31 July 2013 and the most recent version (1.7) was released on 19 May 2015.
 Changes since the initial release are listed towards the end of this file.

 Getting Started
 ---------------
-The Javadoc page for the PDFDocument class gives an example of typical usage and, if you are already familiar with the Java2D APIs, then all you need to do is add orsonpdf-1.6.jar to your classpath and start coding.
+The Javadoc page for the PDFDocument class gives an example of typical usage and, if you are already familiar with the Java2D APIs, then all you need to do is add orsonpdf-1.7.jar to your classpath and start coding.

 Oracle provides tutorials for Java2D here: